tamara-schmitz/configs-and-dotfiles/font-rendering.md

 TLDR, It's a mess.

+Also please note that this only applies if your applications supports native dpi, aka you don't mix display DPIs or fractional scaling as then the rasterised picture gets scaled.
+In these scenarios you should follow the instructions but make sure that subpixel rendering is off!

 1. Install nice fonts. just install all noto fonts

 2. Install MS Fonts not by using msttcorefonts package but rather by copying